dapiced/redhat_status_advanced/README.md

 The Red Hat Status Checker is a sophisticated monitoring platform that provides real-time and historical visibility into Red Hat's service health.
 Built with a modular, cloud-native architecture, it is designed for enterprise scalability, maintainability, and seamless integration with modern DevOps and SRE workflows.

-This tool goes beyond simple status checking by storing historical data, performing statistical analysis to detect anomalies and forecast trends, and exposing this data through a CLI, a web UI, and a Prometheus exporter.
+This tool goes beyond simple status checking by storing historical data, performing statistical analysis to detect anomalies and forecast trends, and exposing this data through a comprehensive CLI and a Prometheus exporter.

 ## ✨ Key Features

 - 🏗️ **Modular Architecture**: Professional, maintainable codebase with clear separation of concerns.
-- ☸️ **Cloud-Native Ready**: Includes a **Prometheus exporter** for easy integration with OpenShift Monitoring and a foundation for a full **OpenShift Operator**.
 - 📈 **Statistical Analysis & Forecasting**:
   - **Anomaly Detection**: Uses Z-score statistical analysis to identify significant deviations from performance baselines.
   - **Trend Forecasting**: Employs linear regression to predict future service health trends.
-- 📊 **Multiple Interfaces**: Access data via a comprehensive **CLI**, a simple **Web UI**, or a **Prometheus Exporter**.
+- 📊 **Multiple Interfaces**: Access data via a comprehensive **CLI** or a **Prometheus Exporter**.
 - 💾 **Data Persistence**: Stores historical status data in a local SQLite database for trend analysis.
 - 🔔 **Multi-Channel Alerting**: Delivers notifications through email and webhooks (Slack, Teams, etc.).
-- 🐳 **Container-First**: Full support for Docker and Podman, with detailed examples for local and orchestrated environments.
-- 🧪 **Enterprise Testing**: Comprehensive testing infrastructure with 400+ tests, automated permission management, and CI/CD ready validation.

 ## 🏗️ Architecture